negafasikam-afk/SQLServer-AdventureWorks-Exercise-/README.md

 This project includes SQL scripts for my Business Intelligence coursework.

-- Designed schemas and tables for AdventureWorks dataset
+- sorted and filtered datasets
 - Created stored procedures and views for data analysis
-- Practiced joins, aggregations, and filtering
+- Practiced joins and aggregations
-- Ensured data integrity and accuracy
+-